 While the processes sound complex, it is how a large proportion of shoppers in the region prefer to buy.
 Not offering these payment methods and shoppers’ benefits programs may lead to merchants losing their market share in the competitive e-commerce marketplace.
 Providing these needs, however, brings great complexity and operational cost, which significantly impacts its bottom line.

 We have seen how the right technology has allowed merchants to effectively deliver a consistent experience for their shoppers, allowing them to easily and quickly checkout.
-The technology should be easily integrated into merchants’ existing setup without having to incur huge additional investment or complicate their existing processes.
+The technology should be easily integrated into merchants’ existing setup without having to incur huge additional investments or complicate their existing processes.
 Only then can the merchants focus on selling more of what they already sell.

 Turn every shopper’s touchpoint into an opportunity